 CYCLING WITHOUT AGE BOURNEMOUTH

-Happy to have been asked to instruct the volunteer Pilots for this super initiative, we aim to be doing the training in May and Launching on 01 June, do contact us if you are interested in getting involved.
+Happy to have been asked to instruct the volunteer Pilots for this super initiative, we Launched July 2018 do contact us if you are interested in getting involved.
 Heres an introduction to the project:-

 Cycling Without Age – a non-profit organization – was established in 2012 in Copenhagen Denmark.
 It is a 100% volunteer organization that takes the elderly and less able citizens out for free bike rides in specialized bicycles called trishaws.
 This program has grown rapidly throughout the world and is now represented in 37 countries with more than 1,100 chapter locations existing around the world using over 1,500 trishaws with over 10,000 volunteers involved.